gmzdev/learn-library-calculator/README.md

 Learn library creation and dependency injection by creating a simple calculator .Net console application.

-Old but still applicable lessons from  https://goo.gl/qmhfYs.
+Old but still relevant lessons from  https://goo.gl/qmhfYs.